 Blood culture (positive in 50%).
-Blood count, coagulation tests, CRP, liver enzymes, creatinine.
-In suspected urosepsis, determination of sepsis parameters such as blood gas testing, AT III and fibrinogen.
+Blood count, coagulation tests (PTT, PT), CRP, liver enzymes, creatinine.
+In suspected urosepsis, determination of sepsis parameters such as blood gas testing, procalcitonin, AT III and fibrinogen.

-CT is the diagnostic test of choice [fig. perinephric abscess].
-The perinephric abscess appears as a hypodense area.
+CT is the diagnostic test of choice [fig. renal abscess].
+The renal abscess appears as a hypodense area.
 Air inclusion is possible.
 After administration of contrast media, there is an ring-like enhancement of the abscess capsule.

 Septated left-sided renal abscess and perinephric abscess with air inclusions.
-By courtesy, Dr. G. Antes, Kempten.
+With kind permission of Dr. G. Antes, Kempten.

 Treatment of a Renal Abscess

 Cornerstones in the treatment of renal abscess are parenteral antibiotics and abscess drainage: